-A little over a mile from my house, I walked past the old Metro West complex.
-I worked here from 1982-1986 as a claims authorizer for the Social Security Administration.
+A little over a mile from my house, I walked past the old Metro West complex on North Greene St. I worked here from 1982-1986 as a claims authorizer for the Social Security Administration.
 This was just before starting my long career at SSA as a computer programmer.
 I retired in 2015.
 Metro West was abandoned by SSA years ago and the building has been vacant ever since.
 There have been multiple plans to develop the space but nothing has ever taken off.

 Russell Street overpass.